murray91/busybeaver/README.md

 # busybeaver
-This package aims to simplify post-processing of model results into GIS formats.
+This package aims to simplify post-processing of MIKE model results into GIS formats.

 The main objectives are to: